 - The mixture quickly becomes thicker and pudding-like.
 When it’s quite thick but still liquid enough to pour, I stop.
 Officially, soap makers call this ‘medium trace’.
 You can test by dripping some of the soap mixture on the surface.
 If it sinks, it’s not thick enough yet.
 If it sits on top, it’s ready.

 It takes about 24 hours for the soap to set.
 It is then removed from the pan and cut into bars.
-This next picture is an old one from a different batch of soap which is why the colour is different.
+You can make them as thick or thin as you like.

 About a day later, the soap has a consistency that allows me to stamp it.
 You still need to wear gloves at this point because the pH will not be neutral until the soap has fully cured.